GOFIRST-Robotics/Lunabotics/README.md

 git config --global core.autocrlf true
 ```

+The formatter the codebase uses is ruff.
+Run `pip install ruff` to install ruff.

+To have ruff automatically run on commit use pre-commit.

+To install pre-commit run `pip install pre-commit`, then run `pre-commit install` to have the hooks installed.
+Now any time a commit is started, staged changes will be automatically formatted.
+To run the formatter without initiating a commit run `pre-commit`.

 ## Gazebo Simulation

 <details>
 <summary>Gazebo Installation & Resources</summary>
 <br>

 Install Gazebo Fortress by running: `sudo apt-get install ros-humble-ros-gz`

 More info [here](https://gazebosim.org/docs/garden/ros_installation).
 Remember that we are using ROS 2 Humble.